nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. `CLI`: command line interface.
 2. `GUI`: graphical user interface.
 3. `.jar`: The file type that NUStorage is released in.
 This is similar to the `.exe` files in Windows and `.app` files in MacOS.
+4. `stand-alone finance records`: Finance records that are not attached to any inventory records.

 ---